 Comfortable walking boots are an important part of your outdoor experience and we want you to get the right boot for you and your feet !

-The man trouble with buying boots is that everyone's feet are different, and all the manufacturers' lasts (The wood or fibre glass "foot" around which the boot is "lasted" or constructed) differ too.
+The main trouble with buying boots is that everyone's feet are different, and all the manufacturers' lasts (The wood or fibre glass "foot" around which the boot is "lasted" or constructed) differ too.
 That is where the many years of collective experience of our boot fitting staff makes a difference.
 When you come in we will measure your feet, discuss your requirements and suggest models to try.

-The Guide that we have assembled below, tries to emulate that process and help you to make a more informed decision about the boots that you are going to order.
+The Guide that we have assembled below tries to emulate the process that we go through with each customer in store to help you to make a more informed decision about the boots that you are going to order.
 It is a good idea to have a quick look through it even if you are going to meet us in the shop.

 First Step - Requirements

 Questions: Is that boot/shoe suitable for purpose?

 A Sunday stroll along our local river, the Cam, requires very different footwear to a Cuillin Ridge traverse on the Isle of Skye.
 Think about the occasions you are going to use the boot for.
 What are your main walking areas and how difficult and long your walks are.
 Under each model we have a short section called "Suitable for" where we try to give you a rough idea what the boot is capable of.

 Generally speaking stiffer footwear with more torsional rigidity (How the boot reacts to twisting when you hold it by the heel and toebox) are better for rough terrain.
 Other things to look for are: sole units with deep lugs and sturdy uppers.
 Don't be worried that they might feel heavier than what you are used too.
 Everyone wants a lightweight boot, but the lightest boots do not always offer good comfort or longevity.
 Hence, leather is still the best choice for serious or frequent walkers.